-Draw a great looking Peace Sign with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Peace Sign with easy, step-by-step drawing instructions, and video tutorial.

 A number of symbols have been used to represent the concept of peace.
 These include the dove and olive branch, the symbol of the British nuclear disarmament movement (commonly called the peace sign or peace symbol), the broken rifle, and the lion and the lamb.